UrbsLab/GAMETES/README.md

 {-i,--modelInputFile} string Path/Name of input model file used for generating dataset(s).
 {-w,--modelWeight} double For each model, the relative weight compared to other models.
 If not specified all models will have equal weight.
 The weight/totalWeight determines the model fraction.
 The fraction is used in heterogeneous datasets to determine the # of rows generated from each model.
 In continuous hierarchical models, the fraction controls the relative contribution to the continuous endpoint.
 For discrete hierarchical models, weight is ignored.
 The order of the fractions is 1) new models and then 2) input models.
-{-v,--predictiveInputFile} string ???
+{-v,--predictiveInputFile} string a file containing snps data corresponding to predictive attributes.
+Rows correspond to number of instances while columns correspond to attributes.
+The last column of the input file corresponds to classification (case or control).
+There should not be a header in the file.
-{-z,--noiseInputFile} string a file containing snps data.
-The number of rows will determine your dataset output size.
+{-z,--noiseInputFile} string a file containing snps data corresponding to noisy attributes.
+Rows correspond to number of instances while columns correspond to attributes.
+There should not be a header in the file.
 {-q,--rasQuantileCount} integer Number of quantiles (i.e. number of models selected across a difficulty-ranked distribution) that will be saved to the model file. (default value: 3).
 {-p,--rasPopulationCount} integer Number of models to be generated, from which representative 'quantile'-models will be selected and saved. (default value: 1000).
 {-t,--rasTryCount} integer Number of algorithmic attempts to generate a random model to satisfy parameter -p, before algorithm quits. (default value: 100000).